Eton 409A Valuations for Late-Stage, Private Companies

 Provider with the expertise to handle complex equity and meet auditor-level standards.

-Eton’s team brings the same Big 4 training and rigor, but operates as a boutique.
-This structure allows us to deliver defensible valuations at pricing that stays affordable for late-stage startups.
+Eton brings the same Big 4 training and rigor but operates as a boutique, allowing us to deliver defensible valuations at pricing that stays affordable for late-stage teams.

 For more details, please see our guide to 409A valuation costs.